TexasDigitalLibrary/tdr-assessment-scripts/README.md

 The code to export the full record of all deposits in each repository (***repository*-deposits-all.csv**) is included but is coded out at present.

 ### dataverse-file-assessment
-This script will return three outputs:
+This script will return eight outputs:
+* ***date*_*institution*_all-deposits.csv**: a dataframe with an entry for every dataset (including deaccessioned and never-published drafts) retrieved from the search process.
+For datasets that were previously published and are now in draft, multiple entries are recorded (default Search API behaviour).
+* ***date*_*institution*_all-deposits-deduplicated.csv**: the same but with only one record for each DOI, retaining the 'PUBLISHED' version over the 'DRAFT' version for datasets with multiple entries.
+* ***date*_*institution*_dual-status-datasets.csv**: a dataframe with entries for all datasets that return multiple entries from the Search API (previously published, now in 'DRAFT')
 * ***date*_*institution*_all-deposits-deduplicated_expanded-metadata.csv**: a dataframe with an entry for each file retrieved from the search process with file- and dataset-level metadata.
+Note that is is only through the Search and Native APIs.
+* ***date*_*institution*_all-files-deduplicated.csv**: a dataframe with an entry for each file retrieved from the search process.
+Note that this is through the Search, Native, and Version APIs.
+* ***date*_*institution*_all-authors.csv**: a dataframe with an entry for each author associated with at least one dataset.
+Authors are only deduplicated on a combination of DOI, name, affiliation, and current version state of the dataset, so many authors will have multiple entries.
 * ***date*_*institution*_unique-format-summary.csv**: a dataframe with a summary of the number of unique datasets in which each file format occurs.
 * ***date*_*institution*_annual-size-summary.csv**: a dataframe with a summary of the total file size of files created in a given year.
 Which date is used (e.g., 'publication date' versus 'creation date' could be modified).